That'll do, George

 The cast is excellent, too.
 The voice acting is good all around, and the humans leave a real impression.
 Two highlights are Cromwell, stoic and strong but almost completely taciturn, and Magda Szubanski as his gossiping wife.
 Cromwell lends a nobility to the material that serves as a backbone in contrast to the heightened animal shenanigans, and Szubanski offers some of that signature Australian humor, motor-mouthed and slightly mean.

 I frankly have no complaints of note about Babe.
-At 91 minutes, I can’t even complain about the runtime like I always do!
+At 91 minutes, I can’t even gripe about the runtime!
 I could probably nitpick a few narrative choices and thematic inconsistencies, but they’re so minor and washed away by the film’s flowing charm that they’re not worth the digital ink.
 Babe is essentially flawless.
 That’s not the same as saying it’s a “Masterpiece” — whether it’s overfamiliarity or something about its tone and uncontroversial kindness, I just don’t adore it the way I do plenty of other, more flawed films.
 Maybe that makes me spiteful, holding back that last rating point.
-Regardless of my hesitation at dropping the M-word, Babe is one of the great live action children’s films of the past several decades, a contender for Miller’s best film, and a genuine achievement in filmmaking.
-That’ll do, pig.
+Regardless of my hesitation at dropping the M-word, this is one of the great live action children’s films of the past several decades, a contender for Miller’s best film, and a genuine achievement in filmmaking.
+Babe is a wonderful film.

 Is It Good?